DaiJiabin/mysite/content/posts/Machine Learning.md

   - Here $h_\theta(x) = \frac{1}{1 + e^{-\theta^Tx}}$

-## Week 3 Non-Linear Hypothesis - Neural Networks
+## Non-Linear Hypothesis - Neural Networks

 - What should we do when we proceed an Image?